unapologeticaf/digital-garden/content/Liar.md

 ![[liarstory 1.png]]
-Liar is the only OC I have to date. dude has a fully developed lore which I'm currently exploring by making [[Liar's story|a comic]].
+Liar is the only OC I have to date. dude has a fully developed lore which I'm currently exploring by making [[Liar's story (comic)|a comic]].
 I made the dude up back in 2011, when I escaped home for the first time to a remote town up in the Alps. as I was writing this intro I also dug up the first, drunk concepts I made for the kid, here:

 ![[liar__s_project__2_by_flygohremeraldine-d5hkbee.png]]